 Palos Verdes Peninsula (PVP) Bryophytes

 The PVP is home to many bryophyte species.
-These bryophytes can be found growing on soil, bark, rock, and other various substrates.
-Bryophytes are a group of land plants (embryophytes) that are comprised of three groups of non-vascular plants:
+These bryophytes can be found on soil, bark, rock, sand, and even man-made surfaces like brick or concrete.

 1. Mosses (Bryophyta)